ScryEngineering/scrygroup.com/content/blog-posts/2019-08-06/Miswanting.md

 ## How to avoid miswanting when making decisions

-So, how do we avoid *miswanting* something, and the resulting financial and interpersonal disasters that result?
+So, how do we avoid *miswanting* something, and the resulting financial and interpersonal disasters?
 Here are some tips to keep in mind: